 Welcome to the Vancouver Kimberlite Cluster!

-The Cluster is a UBC-SRK seminar series, to share ideas and stories from diamond exploration, kimberlite geology, and related topics.
-We meet downtown every one-to-two months for a talk, and a trip to the nearest pub.
-We aim to gather the many people working on kimberlites and diamonds in Vancouver, as well as professionals passing through.
-Everyone is welcome.
+The Cluster is a UBC-SRK seminar series, to share ideas and stories from diamond exploration, kimberlite geology, mantle petrology and related topics.
+We meet every one-to-two months for a talk, and a trip to the nearest pub if we meet in person downtown.
+We aim to gather the many people working on kimberlites, the cratonic mantle and diamonds - everyone is welcome.

 Date | Speaker | Title | Abstract |